Thinking of trying that trendy diet your friends are raving about? Before jumping into the latest fad diet, check the science first.

 The Good: You’ll get plenty of fiber, vitamins and minerals by eating whole, unprocessed food.

-While all four diets can help you lose weight, Goran recommends the best diet plan as one for longterm good health.
+While all four diets can help you lose weight, Goran advises that the best diet plan is one that promotes long-term good health.
 Stick with a balanced diet, which includes whole foods and plenty of fruits and vegetables, and cut out highly processed foods, sugar and simple carbs.
-For the best and healthiest way to sustain your goals, Del Vecchio recommends consulting with a nutritionist or medical provider — not Instagram — to determine guidelines that best match your lifestyle and health background.
+For the best and healthiest way to sustain your goals, Del Vecchio recommends consulting with a nutritionist or medical provider — not the latest fad — to determine guidelines that best match your lifestyle and health background.

 by Koren Wetmore